thoughtworks/simplebandit/README.md

 SimpleBandit is a lightweight typescript/javascript library for contextual bandits, with no external dependencies, transpiling to <1000 lines of javascript.

 It provides classes and interfaces to create and manage bandit models, generate recommendations, select actions, and update your models.
-Easily integrates with React Native to support privacy sensitive recommendations on the user's device.
+Easily integrates with React Native to support privacy sensitive and fully interpretable recommendations on the user's device.

 Under the hood it's a logistic regression oracle with softmax exploration.